poonchuanan/tp/docs/UserGuide.md

 #### Corrupted user profile

-* If the text file containing the user profile is of an unreadable format, the following error message will be shown in the subsequent run and the user will be directed to create a new user profile automatically
+* If the text file containing the user profile is of an unreadable format, the following error message will be shown in the subsequent run and the user will be directed to create a new user profile automatically.

 ```
 ====================================================================================